Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

-- Here is a short video clip representing the intended range of motion and can help you visualize how to measure the correct length of the string -video clip-
+- Refer to the demo clip at the top, it features the intended range of motion and can help you visualize how to measure the correct length of the string

 ---